roidelapluie/blog/content/articles/gluster-split-brain.md

 I have created two [vagrant](http://vagrantup.com) boxes to set up a basic cluster.

-And, during my tests, I have shut down the network interfaces and started writing different things on the same file, to create a brain-split.
+And, during my tests, I have shut down the network interfaces and started writing different things on the same file, to create a [split-brain](http://en.wikipedia.org/wiki/Split-brain_%28computing%29).

     :::bash
     srv01$ echo good > /mnt/test
     srv02$ echo bad > /mnt/test

-When the interfaces were up again, the split brain was obviously present:
+When the interfaces were up again, the split-brain was obviously present:

     :::bash
     srv02$ cat /mnt/test